How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Conclusion

 Each step gets you closer to the ultimate smoking machine.
 Just remember to play it safe and pay attention to the details.
-So grab your gear, get your hands dirty, and have a fun DIYing and smoking time!
+So grab your gear, get your hands dirty, and have fun DIYing and smoking!

 By Kristy J. Norton